digitaldesignunit/csc/README.md

 This will run the preview generation script every 30 minutes and write the results to a logging file.

-## 3. Tests
+## Testing

-~~Malt uses `pytest` for testing.
-It is included in the `ddu_ias_research.yml` conda environment file and does not need to be installed separately.
-Tests go in the `/tests` directory.
-They are organized the same way as the structure of the malt package and its submodules.~~

-To run all available test, call
+To run all available tests, call
 ```
 invoke test
 ```

-## 4. Linting
+## Linting

-~~Please use the `flake8` linter when contributing code to malt.
-It is included in the `ddu_ias_research.yml` conda environment file and does not need to be installed separately.~~

-To lint all code, call
+To lint all python code, call
 ```
 invoke lint
 ```